Alfresco/acs-deployment/helm/acs-sso-example/docs/sso-guide.md

 ```

 `identity-service.realm` needs to match the name of the realm defined earlier.
-To get the right `identity-service.auth-server-url` we are computing the ontext
+To get the right `identity-service.auth-server-url` we are computing the context
 of the keycloakx subcharts in `$kCtx` (using `nameOverride`) and pass that
-ontext to the same templating code used in the subchart to give the service a
+context to the same templating code used in the subchart to give the service a
 name.
 This is because here you here we're using localhost as a domain, but if
-you use a true DNS domain the repo ccould point tpo this instead (which you can
+you use a true DNS domain the repo could point tpo this instead (which you can
-set in `known_urls` and use `alfresco-common.externak.url`).
+set in `known_urls` and use `alfresco-common.external.url`).

 Then in the `values.yaml` file add below configuration to `alfresco-repository`: